-Blue Badge Insurance understands that accessing and participating in the NDIS can be confusing at any point in the journey.
-That’s why we engaged NDIS guru and support coordinator Caroline Daley to write a series of articles answering all kinds of NDIS questions we’ve seen on our Facebook page and elsewhere.
+Accessing and participating in the NDIS can be confusing at any point in the journey.
+To help make things easier, we spoke to support coordinator Caroline Daley.
+As our resident NDIS guru, she’s helped with answering all kinds of NDIS questions we’ve seen on our Facebook page and elsewhere.
+And she knows a thing or two when it comes to choosing an NDIS plan manager.
 Caroline has not only helped develop NDIS policies, she was the first person to self-manage an NDIS plan – for her daughter Siobhan.

 As someone who has spent years working with the NDIS, one of the questions I get asked a lot is, “how do you find a good NDIS plan manager?”